thanoskrg/lifxjs/README.md

 ## TODO
 - Add *eslint* config
 - Implement *Webpack* build
-- Fix `package.json` so it can be fixed
+- Fix `package.json` so it can be deployed
 - Update README with **Usage** & **Development** sections.
+- Write tests